PhilipYip1988/Fedora/tweaks_extensions.md

 <img src="./images/tweaks_extensions/img_001.png" alt="img_001" width="600"/>

 GNOME Tweaks contains additional settings to GNOME settings, that aren't yet incorporated into GNOME Settings.
-It is similar situation to the Legacy Control Panel and Windows Settings in Windows.
+Essentially there is similar situation between these two applications as the Legacy Control Panel and Windows Settings found in Windows.

 GNOME Tweaks is not preinstalled and should be installed from software: